pizzeys/payday/README.md

 ===
 Here's what we're planning on working on with Payday in the near future:

+* Let some folks use it for a bit.
 * Release 1.0!

 * Actually get a designer to style the invoices.